Trearddur Bay F.C.: History

 In August 2019 the club merged with Bryngwran Bulls to form Trearddur Bay Bulls.
 This was a short lived affair and the club once again folded in 2020.

 The club finally combined its three sections into one (ladies, juniors, men's) and relaunched under the one heading of Trearddur Bay Football Club.
 The club has grown and now offers football to Boys, Girls, The disabled and senior men's.
 The club returned to senior football for the 2022–23 season and were crowned champions of Division One of the North Wales Coast West Football League followed by back-to-back wins becoming Premier Division champions in the 2023–24 season.
+This gained them promotion to the Ardal North West.

+Campbell Harrison took over as manager in May 2025.

+Footage has circulated on social media of their player Tom Taylor elbowing Porthmadog player Danny Brookwell in the face in their Ardal North West game on 17 January 2026.
+He has been released by the club and released on conditional bail after North Wales Police arrested him on suspicion of assault.
+The Football Association of Wales will also review the incident.
+On 22 January 2026 it was reported that secretary Chris Davies left the club, but says it was unrelated to the incident.
+In May 2026 it was reported that Taylor pleaded guilty of causing actual bodily harm and received a 24 weeks jail term, suspended for a year.

+In March 2026, manager Campbell Harrison left the club, with them 10th in the Ardal North West.
+He had led the team to its first ever Welsh Cup quarter-final.